satchpx/kubernetes-prometheus/README.md

-# Kubernetes Setup for Prometheus and Grafana
+# Kubernetes Setup for Prometheus and Grafana backed by Portworx Volumes

 ## Quick start